6 Apr 2016

 Outside of work, I enjoy endurance sports and am desperately trying to set a new personal best at triathlons in order to keep up with my fast growing kids.

 My background is in the retail services industry for 30 years where I held a number of senior management positions.
 I have worked extensively in the Surrey and South-west London area for over 15 years.
 I have always been passionate about providing excellent service, developing people and building great teams.
-I am proud to part of the Trinity Homecare team.
-Outside of work I spend most of my time with my family of teenage kids and with our parents.
+Outside of work I spend most of my time with my family and relatives.
 I enjoy most sports notably football cycling and when I can music.